OpenFunction/OpenFunction/docs/installation/Setup-OpenFunction-Serving-with-Knative.md

 ## Installation with poor network connections to GitHub/Googleapis

-### Install knative CLI
+### Install Knative CLI

-Choose a suitable installation of knative CLI for your cluster by refer to thie [docs](https://knative.dev/docs/client/install-kn/).
+Choose a suitable installation of Knative CLI for your cluster by refer to thie [docs](https://knative.dev/docs/client/install-kn/).

-### Install knative serving
+### Install Knative Serving

 #### Install the required custom resources